Guide · behavioral-prep

 Three example stories that work for new grads

-Story 1 — The technical bet that didn't pan out.
+Story 1: the technical bet that didn't pan out.
 "In a course project I picked a new framework I hadn't used before because it had better docs on paper.
 Three weeks in, we hit a missing feature that meant rewriting two components from scratch.
 We shipped the project but it was rough and I learned the hard way to prototype the riskiest path first, not last."

-Story 2 — The communication failure.
+Story 2: the communication failure.
 "On a group project I didn't push back when a teammate took on a piece I knew they couldn't finish.
 I thought I was being supportive; I was actually setting both of us up to fail.
 I took it over the night before the deadline and the project shipped, but the teammate was frustrated and the work was rough.
 I now have a habit of having the awkward early conversation when I think scope is unrealistic."

-Story 3 — The deadline miss.
+Story 3: the deadline miss.
 "Last semester I missed a deadline on a side project I was building with two friends because I'd over-committed across classes and extracurriculars.
 The other two had blocked time around my piece.
 I now block time on my calendar the moment I commit to anything that has a deadline; if it's not on the calendar I don't say yes."

 Each story has the same skeleton: situation, failure, diagnosis, lasting change.